fnixdev/mcMMO/README.md

 Spigot Resource: https://spigot.mcmmo.org

-I plan to post links to our new wiki (its still under development), downloads, and dev blogs there.
+I plan to post links to our new wiki (its still under development), downloads, and dev blogs there

 ### Builds
 Currently, you can obtain our builds via the Spigot resource page: http://spigot.mcmmo.org